 Our graduate programs in French, German and Spanish immerse students in a stimulating environment that combines the advantages of a large, multilingual department in a comprehensive research university with three distinct language sections.We offer the MA in Spanish, French and German, and the PhD in Spanish and French.

-While pursuing their degree in their chosen target language, all of our graduate students work together to share their knowledge and coursework, participate in department-wide events and exchange common interests and interact with faculty in multiple languages.
-We strengthen their learning through foundation courses in literary criticism and methods of teaching foreign languages.
+While pursuing their degree in their target language, all of our graduate students work together to share their knowledge and coursework, participate in department-wide events, share common interests and interact with faculty in multiple languages and disciplines.
+Students participate in courses that range from literary theory and cultural studies to language teaching methodology.

-The UNL Department of Modern Languages and Literatures offers a stimulating environment for graduate work in German.
-The program emphasizes proficiency in major areas of German literature and Pedagogy; with your choice of specialization.
+Our German program emphasizes proficiency in major areas of German literature and pedagogy, with your choice of specialization.
 Courses and seminars offered represent a spectrum of broad topics and highly specialized themes.
 Emphasis is placed on discussions, reports, and close work with professors.
-Special Modern Languages courses are conceived as essential to graduate work in German such as Introduction to Literary Criticism and a course on Applied Linguistics and Foreign Language Teaching Methods.Learn all about it
+Core courses are supplemented by department-wide courses in second language acquisition, literary theory, and cultural studies.Learn all about it